 Having a Facebook page well put together is great for establishing your brand identity, but now it’s time to promote it.
 And for that, you’ll need to post content.
 The key here is to be consistent both in the frequency of your posts and in the message you are trying to convey.

 In regards to frequency, post content regularly.
+Automation is the key, you can use a Facebook group posting tool to make it easier.
 However, keep in mind to not post content too often, otherwise, you’ll do nothing but annoy users by flooding their news feed.
 Keep your posts to several times per week.

 When it comes to the message your posts will convey, you’ll need to choose the voice of your brand.
 When developing and promoting the identity of your brand, try to think of your brand as being a person.